Hiring International Students

 - International students do not require visa sponsorship to participate in U.S. internships.

-- All international students are eligible to work in internships off-campus after their first year of completed UIC coursework.
+- All international students who are enrolled full-time in degree-seeking programs are eligible to work in internships off-campus after their first year of completed UIC coursework.

 - Most F-1 visa status students qualify to work through acceptance of Curricular Practical Training (CPT).